-How much does Medicare Advantage cost in Alaska?
+How much do Medicare Advantage plans cost in Alaska?

 A Medicare Advantage plan in Alaska costs an average of $nan.
 This is just the monthly premium.
 You should also consider the out-of-pocket expenses of a plan if you have any chronic conditions, which include a plan's copays and deductibles.
-Prescription drug benefits are also included in most Medicare Advantage plans, but they have their own Out-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
-These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments..
+Prescription drug benefits are also included in most Medicare Advantage plans, but they have their own out-of-pocket costs.

 What is every Medicare Advantage plan required to include?